Best Methods For Collecting Qualitative Data

 Collect data

-Once you’ve identified a good source of the data you need, you can start collecting it.
+Once you’ve identified a good source of the data, you can start collecting it.
 You can do this manually by visiting websites and keeping a spreadsheet, but why would you?
 You can automate the process using a web scraper and get the data you need in minutes.

 Clean and organize data